-Reconciliation of the Statement of Revenues, Expenditures And Changes In Fund Balances of Governmental Activities To The Statement of Activities December 31, 2022
+Reconciliation of the Statement of Revenues, Expenditures And Changes In Fund Balances of Governmental Activities To The Statement of Activities December 31, 2023

-Net change in fund Balances - total Governmental Funds \$ 699,377 Governmental funds report capital outlays as expenditures.
-In the statement of activites, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Depreciation expense (7,878) Changes in the District's net pension liability, deferred outflows of resources, and deferred inflows of resources related to the pension plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
-306,071 Changes in the District's OPEB liability, deferred outflows of resources, and deferred inflows of resources related to the OPEB plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
-2,991 Some revenues/expenses reported in the statement of activities do not require the receipt/use of current financial resources and, therefore, are not reported as revenues/expenditures in the governmental funds.
-Leases (950) Change in accrued compensated absences 16,091 Change in net position of governmental activities \$ 1,015,702
+Net change in fund balances - total Governmental Funds \$ 36,379 Governmental funds report capital outlays as expenditures.
+In the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which depreciation and amortization expense exceeds capital outlay in the current period.
+Capital outlay 5,750 Depreciation and amortization expense (40,463) Lease financing provides current financial resources in governmental funds, but are recognized as liabilities in the government-wide statements 32,508 Changes in the District's net pension liability, deferred outflows of resources, and deferred inflows of resources related to the pension plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
+20,095 Changes in the District's OPEB liability, deferred outflows of resources, and deferred inflows of resources related to the OPEB plan for the current year are not reported in the governmental funds but are reported in the statement of activities.
+1,784 Some revenues/expenses reported in the statement of activities do not require the receipt/use of current financial resources and, therefore, are not reported as revenues/expenditures in the governmental funds.
+Change in accrued compensated absences (32,852) Change in net position of governmental activities \$ 23,201